sergueyarellano/tddpractice/docs/part2.md

-TDD, BDD in javascript - part two
+TDD, BDD in Node JS - Part Two
 ===

 In part one I wrote about some concerns and decisions we need to make before adding TDD, BDD to our workflow.
 In part two we are going to focus in setting up our environment.

+You will learn:

+- basic `Cucumber JS` setup for a Node project with BDD
+- basic `Tape` setup to unit test your functions

 # Set up